Gabriel Riesser: Legacy

-When the civil rights of the "Paulskirchenverfassung" (Constitution of St. Paul's Church) came into effect in Hamburg on 21 February 1849, Riesser was able to become citizen of Hamburg, a rare and dear franchise at that time, which the bulk of the inhabitants did not hold.
-In 1859 he was elected to the Bürgerschaft of Hamburg (city-state parliament).
-In October 1860 he was appointed as a member of the city's new upper court (Obergericht), becoming the first Jewish judge in Germany.
-In 1861 Isaac Wolffson, Riesser's colleague and fellow advocate for Jewish emancipation, was elected president of the Hamburg parliament, becoming the first Jewish president of a German parliament.
+When the civil rights of the "Paulskirchenverfassung" (Constitution of St. Paul's Church) came into effect in Hamburg on 21 February 1849, Riesser was able to become a citizen of Hamburg, a rare and dear franchise at that time, which the bulk of the inhabitants did not hold.
+In 1859, he was elected to the Bürgerschaft of Hamburg (city-state parliament).
+In October 1860, he was appointed as a member of the city's new upper court (Obergericht), becoming the first Jewish judge in Germany.
+In 1861, Isaac Wolffson, Riesser's colleague and fellow advocate for Jewish emancipation, was elected president of the Hamburg parliament, becoming the first Jewish president of a German parliament.

 Riesser was buried at the Jewish Grindel cemetery in Hamburg.
 When the Nazis ordered its demolition in 1937, the Ashkenazi Congregation transferred the graves, including his, to the Jewish section of Ohlsdorf Cemetery in Hamburg.

 There is a street named after Riesser In Hamburg-Hamm.